CA4022/Lab1-Configuration-HadoopMR/README.md

 <https://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-common/SingleCluster.html>

-# Downloading and installing Hadoop from Linux/Unix commandline
+# Downloading and installing Hadoop from command line

 1. Download binary from the internet (using a mirror site)